FDA approves Jentadueto™ (linagliptin/metformin hydrochloride) tablets for the treatment of adults with Type 2 Diabetes :

 Boehringer Ingelheim and Eli Lilly and Company In January 2011, Boehringer Ingelheim and Eli Lilly and Company announced an alliance in the field of diabetes that centres on four pipeline compounds representing several of the largest treatment classes.
 This alliance leverages the companies’ strengths as two of the world’s leading pharmaceutical companies, combining Boehringer Ingelheim’s solid track record of research-driven innovation and Lilly’s innovative research, experience, and pioneering history in diabetes.
 By joining forces, the companies demonstrate commitment in the care of patients with diabetes and stand together to focus on patient needs.
 Find out more about the alliance.

 About Boehringer Ingelheim The Boehringer Ingelheim group is one of the world’s 20 leading pharmaceutical companies.
 Headquartered in Ingelheim, Germany, it operates globally with 145 affiliates and more than 42,000 employees.
 Since it was founded in 1885, the family-owned company has been committed to researching, developing, manufacturing and marketing novel products of high therapeutic value for human and veterinary medicine.
+As a central element of its culture, Boehringer Ingelheim pledges to act socially responsible.
+Involvement in social projects, caring for employees and their families, and providing equal opportunities for all employees form the foundation of the global operations.
+Mutual cooperation and respect, as well as environmental protection and sustainability are intrinsic factors in all of Boehringer Ingelheim’s endeavours.

 In 2010, Boehringer Ingelheim posted net sales of about 12.6 billion euro while spending almost 24 percent of net sales in its largest business segment Prescription Medicines on research and development.